Saturday, December 31, 2011

 Project 3 - Quadraphonic/4 Channel

-Here's another fun recording that Enoch Light produced several years before he retired from the music business.
-Jeff Hest did the arrangements.
+Here's another interesting recording that Enoch Light produced several years before he retired from the music business.

-Quad engineering on the several Light projects I've found is really outstanding.
+Quad engineering on the several Light projects I've heard is outstanding.

 Light got help making the LP from old friends and outstanding musicians including Tony Mottola, Vinnie Bell (you can hear his "water drop" guitar on one track), Urbie Green, Marvin Stamm, Mel Davis, Phil Bodner, Arnie Lawrence, Dick Hyman, Julie Ruggiero, Billy LaVorgna, Phil Kraus, Charles McCracken, Paul Faulise, Walt Levinsky, Bob Rosengarden and The Marilyn Jackson Singers.